rosshalpin/flash-project/README.md

 <img src="http://i.imgur.com/Gjs5akf.png">

-To create my art assests I used the program Paint.NET.
+To create my art assests I used the program Paint.NET although I ran into issues when animating the movieclip and resorted to Photoshop to create a .psd of the sprites.
 Below is a sprite sheet of the sharks movement.

 <img src="http://i.imgur.com/yFNaPSn.png">